 Millan was also invited to have a solo screening and Q&A at the David Lynch's Private Members Club: Silencio.

 She has directed video clips for Forest Swords and David August, and fashion films for Felder& Felder, Unisa, etc.

 “The Style of Illusion” one of her Fashion Films commissioned by Fruk magazine is now part of the LA Fashion Film Festival.
 Last year, Millan was invited to be part of a panel within London Fashion Week SS18 discussing the role of Creatives in the Fashion Industry.

 Recently, she is working in the production of a new film starring Tim Pritchett.
-She has also won a grant from Tokyo's Art Council to develop a science-fiction film.

 Maria Millan aims with her work to call attention to the role of women within the society, especially in the filmmaking industry.